Every time I travel people ask me: Can you really take that on a plane?!

 RAW VEGGIES: Probably the best for a long trip.
 Cut up and pack cauliflower, snap peas, carrots, cucumber, whole avocados… the hard veggies travel more easily but anything you want!
 I’ve even travelled with a 2lb bag of carrots in a pinch, yes really.

 BEEF BURGERS: I made 2 1/3lb beef burgers and froze them the night before this trip.
 Then just added the container to my bag in the morning.
 8 hours later they were chilled and perfect for tucking into for lunch on our flight.

 COFFEE: If you know me you know coffee is my love.
 But I try to only do organic coffee and that can be hard to find when you’re traveling.
 I usually check ahead any airport we’ll be in, and any layovers to see what food and drink options they have available so I can plan.
-For the moments when there’s nothing, we either take beans and an aeropress or much more easily, Sudden Coffee tubes.
-Don’t freak out, it’s instant but it’s really good, and we’re picky, trust me.
-It’s not certified organic but I’ve checked in with them and the coffee IS grown organically so on all fronts it gets our thumbs up.
+Coffee is the one thing I’ll usually actually buy when we’re traveling, it makes the journey 1000 times happier.
+For the moments when there’s nothing, we either take beans and an aeropress (by we I mean Jared, I can’t be bothered with an aeropress) or much more easily, Sudden Coffee tubes.
+It’s instant coffee but it’s the best we’ve found, and we’re picky, trust me.
+It’s not certified organic but I’ve checked in with them and the coffee is grown organically so on all fronts it gets our thumbs up.
 You can just add hot water, even ON THE PLANE.
 Great coffee on the plane?
 Amen.

 What are your travel food hacks?!
 How to you keep waste to a minimum when you travel?